 50 – The all-important last chance race that will happen on Saturday is a 50-lap sprint for your life.
 We at Speed51.com have seen blood, sweat and tears after this event as some driver’s dreams come true and others are crushed in the blink of an eye.

-51 – The only number you need to know when it comes to coverage.
-Speed51.com is the online home for all things Snowball Derby and Snowflake related.
+51 – The only number you need to know when it comes to coverage of the Snowball Derby.
+Speed51.com is the online home for all things Snowball Derby.

 99 – The famous number of the Niedecken family.
 Wayne Niedecken won twice including the inaugural race in 1968 and again in 1970.
 His son Junior Niedecken has competed in 28 Derbys.